dhkey/SqlLite3-web-admin/README.md

-# sqlLite3 WEB ADMIN INTERFACE
+# SQLITE3 WEB ADMIN INTERFACE
-web admin interface for sqlite3 database
+Simple web admin interface that allows you to watch/edit rows of tables.